realmocaccino/jauntyslider/README.md

 The quickest way to slide a HTML list<br>https://jauntyslider.luizgustavomartins.com

 ## Introduction
-Jauntyslider allows you to create a slider from your HTML list with just one step.
+Jauntyslider is a lightweight library that allows you to quickly create a slider from your HTML list.
 Simply add the attribute *data-jauntyslider* to the list element, as shown in the example below:

 ```html
 <ul data-jauntyslider>